meltyourface/blank/posts/Yoga-practices/Yoga-Infused-Tea-Blends-for-Mindful-Practice/index.md

 - 10% Dandelion Root for grounding and detoxification
 - 10% Licorice Root for balancing all chakras and imparting a subtle natural sweetness

-Yoga sequence pairing: To complement the grounding and stress-relief properties of this blend, a sequence focused on grounding postures is recommended.
+**Yoga sequence pairing**: To complement the grounding and stress-relief properties of this blend, a sequence focused on grounding postures is recommended.
 Begin with Tadasana (Mountain Pose), continue with Utthita Trikonasana (Extended Triangle Pose), and end with Balasana (Child's Pose).

 Blend 2: Energizing and Uplifting
 Ingredients: